mayuravaani/_siddhi-io-hl7/docs/api/1.0.0-SNAPSHOT.md

     </tr>
     <tr>
         <td style="vertical-align: top">tls.keystore.passphrase</td>
         <td style="vertical-align: top; word-wrap: break-word">The passphrase for the keystore.
-A custom passphrase can be specifiedif required.
-If no custom passphrase is specified, then the system uses<code>wso2carbon</code> as the default passphrase.</td>
+A custom passphrase can be specified if required.
+If no custom passphrase is specified, then the system uses <code>wso2carbon</code> as the default passphrase.</td>
         <td style="vertical-align: top">wso2carbon</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>